Skip to content

 Border width

-The placement section controls the placement and stretching of the contents:
+The placement section controls the placement and stretching of the grid:

 Placement - the placement of the component: